andrenakhavali/accelerator_workshop/3_Routine.md

 This guide shows a minimal, reproducible setup to run an R script on Accelerator using **ACCLI**’s `WKubeTask`.
 You’ll create three files and then dispatch the job:

-- `test.R` — the R analysis (reads GPP/NPP CSV from Accelerator input, saves plots to output).
+- `main.R` — the R analysis (reads GPP/NPP CSV from Accelerator input, saves plots to output).
 - `init.R` — one‑time package installer for R.
-- `wkube.py` — the job configuration used by ACCLI to run `test.R` on Accelerator.
+- `wkube.py` — the job configuration used by ACCLI to run `main.R` on Accelerator.

 > ✅ Input is expected at `/code/input/test.csv` (mapped from your Accelerator storage).
 > ✅ All plots and outputs are written to `/code/plots/` (mapped back to Accelerator).